Population Data BC (PopData) operates within a governance and management framework, which includes the following:

 Michael Hayes joined the faculty at the University of Victoria in July, 2010 as the inaugural Director of Health Education and Research.
 Prior to coming to UVic, he spent 22 years at Simon Fraser University in the Department of Geography and, in 2004, as a founding member of the Faculty of Health Sciences. > Read more ...

-Hayden Lansdell, Executive Lead, Centre for Data Innovation, BC Ministry of Jobs, Tourism and Skills Training
+Hayden Lansdell, Executive Lead, Integrated Data Division, BC Ministry of Jobs, Trade and Technology

 Dugan O'Neil, Associate Vice President, Research, Simon Fraser University

 As the Associate Vice-President, Research, Dugan O’Neil works closely with the Vice-President, Research and shares responsibility for academic leadership in, and administration of, research and other scholarly activities.
 Together, they work to raise SFU’s research profile to an internationally competitive level.